 - You must roll the exact number to land on 100.
 If you are on 98, for example and roll a 3 (so need to move 6 spaces), then you must move forward 2 to 100 and use the remaining 4 moves to go backwards to 96.

 On a standard board, you may find you end up moving on a ladder or snake to an odd number, but keep playing, you will make your way back to an even number eventually.
 Alternatively, download our free board to make sure you are play on relevant numbers.

 WHAT IF WE DON’T KNOW HOW TO DOUBLE OR x2?

 This is where your dice and whiteboard an be useful.

 - If you are using dotted dice, you can roll one.
 Find the same number another dice and count up all the dots.

-- If you are using a whiteboard, you an draw out the dots on the dice and then draw the same amount again.
+- Should you choose to use a whiteboard, you can draw out the dots on the dice and then draw the same amount again.
 Then count them all up.

 - You can use fingers and toes to help count up a double.